-Education Programs, Research Programs, and Public Programs are offered through the Amman Center
+Education, Research, and Public Programming are offered through the Amman Center

 The Amman Center continues to organize programs and research activities in the areas of public health, education, arts and culture, entrepreneurship, geopolitics, refugees, and architecture, and provides scholarly perspectives that help inform a more nuanced understanding of current events in the region.